-A passenger vehicle’s hydraulic brake system consists of the brake pedal connected to a master cylinder, a push rod, hydraulic lines, and a brake calliper assembly.
+A passenger vehicle’s hydraulic brake system consists of the brake pedal connected to a master cylinder, a push rod, hydraulic lines, and a brake caliper assembly.
 It uses a glycol-ether or diethylene-glycol based brake fluid to transfer pressure from the controlling mechanism to the actual braking mechanism.
 The disc brakes that are in your master cylinder push against the brake rotor which causes our cars to stop.

-If you reckon that the tyres are the top car part that are most tired, then the car brakes are probably at 2nd place.
+If you reckon that the tires are the top car part that is most tired, then the car brakes are probably at 2nd place.
 We all know that stopping is as important as moving.
 That is why there is never a person in his/her right mind who will volunteer to drive or ride a car that doesn’t have brakes, right?
 So eventually, because of frequent use and wear, our car’s brakes will eventually be in need of some repairing.